spacelift-io/user-documentation/docs/concepts/policy/README.md

 !!! info
     This feature is currently in open-beta.

-Sometimes, Rego can be hard, especially if you are just starting out with it.
-The Policy Workbench is great for helping you get policies right, but with the Policy library, we take it up a notch.
+Sometimes, OPA can be hard, especially if you are just starting out with it.
+[The Policy Workbench](https://docs.spacelift.io/concepts/policy/#policy-workbench) is great for helping you get policies right, but with the Policy library, we take it up a notch.

 The Policy library gives you the ability to import templates as regular policies directly inside your Spacelift account, that can be easily modified to accustom your needs.